Energija/GV Elektrėnai: History

-The sides maiden season in Belarus was a decent one, finishing fifth out of 13 teams in the regular season, before losing in the play-off quarter-finals.
+The side's maiden season in Belarus was a decent one, finishing fifth out of 13 teams in the regular season, before losing in the play-off quarter-finals.
 Their best season in Belarus came during the 2015–16 season, where they reached the play-off semi-finals.
 The 2015–16 season saw Energija return to the NLRL; they continued to field a team in both in the Vysshaya Liga and the NLRL until 2018, when they elected to focus solely on the NLRL.
 During this season, former NHL star and Olympic gold medallist Darius Kasparaitis briefly played for Energija in order to qualify for the Lithuanian national team, having previously represented Russia.
 He had played for Hockey Punks Vilnius in previous seasons, whilst obtaining national team eligibility.
 The move saw Kasparaitis play one game for Energija, the same team with whom he played as a junior.
 Fellow ex-NHLer Dainius Zubrus also began his career with Energija.
 However, Enerjiga only played one season in the NLRL before suffering from financial difficulties which resulted in a dispute with the owners of the Elektrėnai Ice Palace, as a result the team did not compete in the NLRL during the 2019–20 season.
 The team later went on to partner with the Geležinis Vilkas hockey school, named after the mythical Iron Wolf, and returned to the NLRL for the 2020–21 season under the name Energija/GV.

-Owing to the teams dominance of the Lithuanian league, they regularly appeared in continental competition in the 1990s and 2000s.
+Owing to the team's dominance of the Lithuanian league, they regularly appeared in continental competition in the 1990s and 2000s.
 Initially appearing in the European Cup and then its successor competition the Continental Cup.
 However, they did not have much success in Europe, only managing to make it out of the initial group stage twice.